sjbrown/misc_work/lang_notes.rst

    * Can these be interesting? expressions, operators, modules, ...
 * If no floats, then what?
   * Decimal(0,40): can get cumbersome to type
-  * Special decimal-creating operator: 0⋄51
+  * Special decimal-creating operator: 0⋄51 (Python "decimal")
   * Special float-creating operator: 0⋆51
   * Default behaviour that creates a Decimal and spits out a warning: 0.51
     * But this reads as "take 0, apply the 51 query" - expensive at runtime
+  * What about Rational numbers?
+2ℚ3 2⟌3  52⅟33  5÷3  2÷3
+  * Python ("fraction")
 * Annotations.
 People seem to love them. (static typing) - maybe a way to make decorators more pretty.
 Colon might be a good symbol here.
  * But colon is used by dicts {'a':33}.
 Maybe "as".
 See below.